opennetworkinglab/aether-docs/edge_deployment/vpn_bootstrap.rst

 `git-crypt <https://github.com/AGWA/git-crypt>`_ is used to securely store encrypted files in the aether-pod-configs repository.
-Before proceeding, (1) install git-crypt and `gpg <https://gnupg.org/>`_, (2) create a GPG keypair, and (3) ask a member of the Aether OPs team add your public key to the aether-pod-configs keyring.
+Before proceeding, (1) install git-crypt and `gpg <https://gnupg.org/>`_, (2) create a GPG keypair, and (3) ask a member of the Aether OPs team to add your public key to the aether-pod-configs keyring.
 To create the keypair follow these steps:

 .. code-block:: shell